 Vegan Treats (Bethlehem)

 Vegan cakes!
 Vegan doughnuts!
 Vegan soft serve!
 Vegan cannoli, whoopie pies and sticky buns!
 If it’s sweet and delicious, chances are that Vegan Treats makes it.
-Since 1998 – long before veganism was a mainstream wellness trend – this woman-owned, Bethlehem-based bakery has been cranking out some of the most awesome desserts around, with incredible designs, wildly good flavors and wondrous, you-honestly-can’t-tell-it’s-vegan textures.
+Since 1998 – long before veganism was a mainstream wellness trend – this woman-owned, Bethlehem-based bakery has been cranking out some of the most awesome desserts around, with stunningly creative designs, wildly good flavors and wondrous, you-honestly-can’t-tell-it’s-vegan textures.
 Ask any vegan in PA: the peanut butter bomb cake is the stuff of legend.
 Vegan Treats operates a storefront in Bethlehem, which is an essential stop on any vegan bucket list, and its treats can be found at one of hundreds of stockists on the East Coast.
 1444 Linden St, Bethlehem; (610) 861-7660.